arangodb/docs/3.10/features.md

 ArangoDB is also available in a commercial version, called the **Enterprise Edition**.
-It includes additional features for performance and security, such as for scaling graphs and encrypting on-disk data.
+It includes additional features for performance and security, such as for scaling graphs and managing your data safely.

 <https://www.arangodb.com/enterprise-server/>